ESC

 say: "Here's what I found for case {case_id}..."

-Why does this matter?
-Because pure LLM-driven agents are unpredictable.
-An agent that “gets it right 93% of the time” sounds great — until you realize that at scale, 7% failure rate means thousands of wrong actions per day.
+Pure LLM-driven agents are unpredictable.
+An agent that β€œgets it right 93% of the time” sounds great β€” until you realize that at scale, 7% failure rate means thousands of wrong actions per day.
+Agent Script gives you deterministic control over business-critical paths while still using AI for the natural language parts.

 Building Your First Agent: Step by Step

-Step 1: Identify the use case
+Step 1: Identify the Use Case

-Pick something narrow and well-defined.
-“Handle all customer interactions” is too broad.
-“Answer questions about order status and process simple returns” is perfect.
+Pick something narrow and well-defined. β€œHandle all customer interactions” is too broad. β€œAnswer questions about order status and process simple returns” is perfect.

-Step 2: Build the actions first
+Step 2: Build the Actions First

 Before touching Agentforce Builder, make sure your automations work: